krzychk2/kdess/README.md

 This is small program for KDE that displays RTSP streams from cameras or recorders on Your screen without browser.

-Written in KDE Neon, QT5
+Written in KDE Neon/Ubuntu, QT5, C++

 ## Compile